 With an average altitude of more than 2000 meters in the Grove Mountains, the daily temperature range and strong wind frequency are greater than those at Zhongshan Station.
 When affected by the warm-moist current from the north, snowfall would appear constantly in this area, while under the control of the east current, the weather would mainly be sunny.
-The trend of daily wind speed change is greater than that at Zhongshan Station, where the maximum wind speed appears at around 05:00 am; the lowest records are seen from 16:00 and 17:00 in the afternoon, and minimum wind speed might appears at about 17:00 pm.
+The trend of daily wind speed change is greater than that at Zhongshan Station, where the maximum wind speed appears at around 05:00 am and minimum wind speed occurs at about 17:00 pm commonly.
+The daily mean wind speed is 7.5m/s from December 1998 to January 1999.

 Same as Zhongshan Station, the Grove Mountains area is influenced by the katabatic wind, but with a greater force than Zhongshan Station.

-From December 1998 to January 1999, the average highest and lowest air temperature in the Grove Mountains area were -13.1°C and -22.6°C respectively, and the estimated average daily temperature range could be -9.5°C. In this area, in January in particular, the air temperature and snow temperature saw an obvious change during a day, where the average air temperature was -18.5°C, and the snow surface temperature was about -17.9°C, that is, the average snow temperature was higher than the average air temperature.
+From December 1998 to January 1999, the average highest and lowest air temperature in the Grove Mountains area were -13.1°C and -22.6°C respectively, and the estimated average daily temperature range could be - 9.5°C. In this area, in January in particular, the air temperature and snow temperature saw an obvious change during a day, where the average air temperature was -18.5°C, and the snow surface temperature was about - 17.9°C, that is, the average snow temperature was higher than the average air temperature.